 Doing Business in Vietnam

-Welcome to our guide to Doing Business in Vietnam 2017.
-In this publication, we hope to provide you with some insight into the key aspects of doing business in Vietnam and answer many of the questions foreign businesses and entrepreneurs have upon their early-days business considerations in Vietnam.
-The material is divided into the following sections: Country Profile, Business Opportunities, Market Entry (including Business Establishment), and Taxation.
+Welcome to our guide to Doing Business in Vietnam.
+In this section, we hope to provide you with some insight into the key aspects of doing business in Vietnam and answer many of the questions foreign businesses and entrepreneurs have upon their early-days business considerations in Vietnam.

 Many foreigners have been lured into doing business in Vietnam for its numerous favorable charactertics over regional peers.
-Geographically, Vietnam has such a strategic location within Asia and South East Asia: central in both.
-This represents a key advantage from logistics viewpoint, as the Vietnamese subsidiary can be the regional hub in airways, seaways and roadways.
+Geographically, Vietnam has such a strategic location within Asia and South East Asia: center of oth.
+This represents a key advantage from logistics viewpoint, as the Vietnam-based operations can be the regional hub in airways, seaways and roadways.

-Demographically, Vietnam has a golden population of 93 million, roughly half of which are under age 30.
+Demographically, Vietnam has a golden population of approx. 95 million (2018), roughly half of which are under age 30.
 One third of the population are urbanites and this is increasing rapidly, due to high urbanization rates and economic structure switch (decreasing significance of agriculture).
-Improving welfare is improving the people’s longevity (currently 73.3 years).
-Simultaneously, the middle class is rising quickly and is expected to reach 44 million by 2020, in sync with the steadily improved GDP per capita ( US$2,385 in 2017).
+Improving welfare is improving the people’s longevity (2017: 73.4 years).
+Simultaneously, the middle class is rising quickly and is expected to reach 44 million by 2020, in sync with the steadily improved GDP per capita ( US$2,587 in 2018).

 The nation started adopting extensive economic reforms in late 1980s and have since made considerable achievements.
-After being hard hit by the global financial crisis in 2009, Vietnam has managed to maintain consistent economic recovery (2013-2017 average GDP growth rate of 6.1%), and then reached and retained robust growth momentum in 2017 and 2018 (growth rate of 6.8% and 7.1%, respectively).
+After being hard hit by the global financial crisis in 2009, Vietnam has managed to make positive economic rebounds during the period 2013-2016 (average GDP growth rate of 6.1%), and then reached and retained robust growth momentum in 2017 and 2018 (growth rate of 6.8% and 7.1%, respectively).
 By the same token, CPI inflation has been well under control and budget for years (consistently well below 5%).

-Despite the prolonged world economic downturn, Vietnam’s FDI performance has not been adversely impacted.
-Both FDI commitments and disbursements have been on an upward trend since 2010, indicating foreign investors’ confidence in the country’s business environment and long-term prospects in spite of short-term challenges.
+Despite the prolonged world economic downturn, Vietnam’s FDI performance has been quite positive.
+Both FDI commitments and disbursements have been on an upward trend since 2010, indicating foreign investors’ continued confidence in the country’s business environment and long-term prospects in spite of short-term challenges.
 Particularly, in 2017, registered FDI made a record growth of 44.4% to reach nearly US$36bn.
 By the same token, disbursed FDI reached a record high of US$17.5bn (up 10.6% from previous year).

 Numerous industry sectors are identified as high-growth notably retail, food and beverage (or FMCG in a broader sense), ICT services, healthcare & pharmaceuticals (notably food supplements or dietary supplements as an exciting emerging sub-sector).

-Vietnam’s business environment has improved, though quite slowly.
+Vietnam’s business environment has been improving, though quite slowly.
 Its ranking on ease of doing business by World Bank currently stands as 69/190 (2018), a fall from the 68th in 2017, which is more attributed to changes in indexing methodology.

-Opportunities for foreigners to do business in Vietnam are increasingly abundant, as the country is concluding more and more multilateral free trade agreements such as the CP-TPP, Vietnam-EU AFTA, and notably the forming of ASEAN Economic Community (AEC).
+Opportunities for foreigners to do business in Vietnam are increasingly abundant, as the country has recently concluded more and more multilateral free trade agreements such as the CP-TPP, Vietnam-EU AFTA, and ASEAN Economic Community (AEC).

 Furthermore, numerous factors continue to make it an attractive destination for investment: a strong economic outlook, broad-based growth, low wages, dynamic environment, young population, growing wealth and middle class, changing consumer attitudes and lifestyles, greater mobility and urbanization.
 Besides, the government’s further opening up the economy as well as its reform commitments is pushing the country through a period of great change, giving foreigners access to exciting new sectors and opportunities outside of manufacturing, particularly services and distribution/retail.

-As of now, a foreign-owned company can do almost everything a local can, given most major WTO commitments have been in place, especially in terms of market access or foreign ownership.
-Having said that, we draw out major market entry options (with or without creating new local entities) are available for foreign investors (firms and individuals), all legal forms of business (with and without creating new legal entities) available to implement the selected market entry option(s), preferential business sectors (with tax and other incentives), business licensing and post-licensing procedures, financial reporting requirements.
+As of now, a foreign-owned company can do almost everything a local can, given that most major WTO commitments have been in place, especially in terms of market access or foreign ownership.
+On top of that, various market entry options (with or without creating new local entities) are available for foreign investors (firms and individuals), in differrent legal forms of business (joint stock, LLC, proprietorship, partnership).
+Investors should also be aware about preferential business sectors (with tax and other incentives), business licensing and post-licensing procedures, financial reporting requirements.